axelpale/sprinkler/README.md

 ## Usage

-The following will make the canvas rain anvils which accelerate at equal speed.
+The following will make the canvas rain anvils which accelerate at equal rate.

     var c = document.getElementById('canvas')
     var s = sprinkler.create(c)

     var images = [
       'img/rusty-anvil.png',
-      'img/steel-anvil.png'
+      'img/black-anvil.png'
     ]
     var stop = s.start(images, {
       ddyMin: 400,
       ddyMax: 400
     })

+If you need more rusty anvils than black ones, give the image URLs as a distribution instead of an array.

+    var images = {
+      'img/rusty-anvil.png': 4,
+      'img/black-anvil.png': 1
+    }

 ## Installation